tobdu/audio/README.md

 in theory this should never be able to perform as good as with images.
 Filterbanks can be used to spot those harmonics before feeding the data into the model.
 (I haven't gotten them to work for this exercise).

-#### Loss Function
-Since the data is categorical and has a large number of categories, any loss function that uses the distance between the ones and zeros, like `root mean square error` would make no sense.
-We need a loss function that just looks at the number of hits and misses. `categorical cross-entropy` is such a function.
-Another, maybe even more fair option would be to calculate the `area under the ROC` directly after every step, but I haven't seen an out-of-the-box version of that.

 ## Data Augmentation
 With such a small dataset, data synthesis is probably a good strategy.
 However, because audio data has some specific characteristics it's easy to make mistakes when doing this.